Canvas Native Charts

 With these customization options, you can create visually appealing and data-driven charts that effectively communicate insights within your Canvas.

-The Pivot section of a contribution waterfall chart displays the Category and Metric areas, where you can drag and drop dimensions from the source to build the chart.
+In this dialog, you can select a database and cube to serve as the data source for your chart.
+The Pivot section of a pie chart displays the POV, Category, and Measure areas, where you can drag and drop dimensions from the source to build the chart.

 -